petoncle/mousemaster/configuration/author.md

 - Slow down mouse movement (surgical mode) by holding _leftshift_ while moving the mouse.
 - Exit with _rightctrl_ or _esc_.

-## Hint Mode (_leftshift_)
+## Hint Mode (_rightalt_)

 - Display labels on the screen for direct mouse warping.
 - Similar to Vimium-like browser extensions, but applicable to the entire screen.
 - Automatically switch back to the previous mode (idle mode or normal mode) after hint selection.
-- Trigger a left button click by holding _leftshift_ while selecting a hint.
+- Trigger a left button click by holding _space_ while selecting a hint.
-- Trigger a second hint pass with a smaller hint grid centered around the mouse by holding _leftctrl_ while selecting a hint.
+- Trigger a second hint pass with a smaller hint grid centered around the mouse by holding _rightalt_ while selecting a hint.
+Release _rightalt_ during the second hint pass to not trigger a click after hint selection.
-- Only the characters _s, d, f, g, h, j, k, l_ are used for hint labels because these keys are easy to locate without looking at the keyboard.
+- Only the characters _u, i, j, k, m_ are used for hint labels to be able to select hints with one hand.
-- Exit with _leftshift_, _esc_ or _backspace_.
+- Exit with _rightalt_, _esc_ or _backspace_.

 ## Position History Mode (_leftalt_)